panitw/easy-rpm/README.md

 ```

 ### Options
+Note that some options inherit their values from your `package.json`.
+These
+options are marked by 'Inherits from `package.json`'.

 #### options.name
 Type: `String`
 Default value: `'noname'`

 A string value that is used to set at the name of your RPM package.
 This value
 is also used in the construction of the RPM file name.

+'Inherits from `package.json`'.

 #### options.summary
 Type: `String`